EgbertW/redmine_planning/README.md

 * Export chart to SVG

 # Version log
+* 0.6.7: May 23, 2014.
+Allow planning for all projects by going to /plan
 * 0.6.6: May 21, 2014.
 Fix mouse cursor position calculation in Chrome (Webkit)
 * 0.6.5: May 21, 2014.
 Fix translation issues and add done ratio to the issue tooltips.
 * 0.6.4: May 21, 2014.
 Replace dependency on issue_relations_controller.rb with own relation creation function because it requires API authentication which is awkward.